pubnub/pubnub-mcp-server/resources/sdk_docs/rust_presence.md

 `
 ```

+For a list of all features, refer to Available features.

-Available in features
+### Available in features
 fullpresence

-Requires Presence add-on enabled for your key in the Admin Portal.
-See Presence Events for how to receive presence events.

 ## Here now

+##### Requires Presence

+Presence add-on must be enabled for your key in the Admin Portal.
+For how to receive presence events, see Presence Events.

-Returns current state of channels: unique user IDs (UUIDs) subscribed and occupancy counts.
+Returns the current state of channels: UUIDs subscribed and total occupancy.

+##### Cache

-Cache: 3-second response cache time.
+This method has a 3-second response cache time.

 ### Method(s)

+To call here_now(), use the following method in the Rust SDK:

 ```
 `1pubnub